We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of

-In addition, their policies are underwritten by AXA PPP, so while you might not recognise the name you are buying from, a big-name company is involved behind the scenes.
+In addition, its policies are underwritten by AXA PPP, so while you might not recognise the name you are buying from, a big-name company is involved behind the scenes.

 The Permanent Health Company’s intent has been to offer a simple product to cut through the complexity of the UK Health insurance market.

-There are 4 policy levels and their top levels of cover – Plan 1 and Plan 2 – both score 5 Stars on Defaqto.
+There are four policy levels and its top levels of cover are Plan 1 and Plan 2.

 Both provide extensive cover for in- and out-patient treatments, diagnostics, chemo and radiotherapies.
 However Plan 1 offers greater cover than Plan 2 on certain out-patient treatments – for example, Plan 1 covers 20 physiotherapy sessions per year without a limit, whereas Plan 2 only covers £750.

 The same is true for complementary medicine (defined as chiropractic, osteopathy, homeopathy & acupuncture).
 Plan 1 also offers higher cash benefits if you choose to have treatment in an NHS hospital rather than going private (£200 per night with a max of £6,000 as opposed to £100 per night with a max of £2,000).

-The Permanent Health Company sell directly through their own website and over the phone.
+The Permanent Health Company sells directly through its own website and over the phone.

-You can also compare their policies and prices versus the market to find your own 'best buy' using activequote.com.
+You can compare its policies and prices versus the market to find your own 'best buy' using activequote.com.

 For more in-depth information, you can also read our full PHC Health Insurance review.

 Freedom Health Insurance Review

-Freedom offer a unique feature in their Your Choice policy - it allows you to choose cover for a similar range of conditions and treatments to most other health insurance policies, however, it pays out differently.
+Freedom offers a unique feature in its Your Choice policy - it allows you to choose cover for a similar range of conditions and treatments to most other health insurance policies, however, it pays out differently.

 The usual process at most health insurers is that you get a claim approved, go to a medical facility for some sort of treatment and then pass the bill on to your health insurer who cover.